-The Type textbox allows you to type various combinations of the three date formatting codes (d, m, y) to create other date formats.
-You can type up to four codes for days and months and two for years.
+The Type textbox allows you to use various combinations of the three date formatting codes (d, m, y) to create other date formats.
+You can type up to four codes for days and months and two or four for years.
 Note that you can use these codes in any order you want.

-Suppose today is Monday the 7/09/2020, the table below show the result with various number of d and m formatting codes:
+The table below shows the result of using various number of d and m formatting codes:

 |Date Format codes||Display|